Armitaem/homepage/_pages/about.md

   - /about.html
 ---

 Hello!
 I’m Armita, and I’m on a mission to uncover the hidden connections between our genes, microbiota, and immune and nervous systems.
-I earned my bachelor’s degree from Alzahra University and master’s degree from Azad Medical University of Tehran.
-Currently, I work as a researcher in a microbiology lab, where I focus on gaining a molecular perspective of human diseases.
-In addition to my research, I also teach biology, sharing my enthusiasm for science and helping students explore the fascinating complexities of life at the cellular and molecular levels.
+I work as a researcher in a microbiology lab, where I focus on gaining a molecular perspective of human diseases.

+(/images/editing-talk.png)

 I’m deeply fascinated by how details at the molecular level influence broader biological systems, offering new insights for health improvement and disease prevention.
 My background in microbiology, molecular biology, and computational biology allows me to approach these questions with a holistic perspective.
-Whether I’m investigating how gut microbes impact cancer events, using machine learning to predict health outcomes, or engineering probiotics for therapeutic use, my goal is to drive meaningful insights that could shape the future of personalized medicine.”

 My Work and Research
 ======
-My work as a researcher in a microbiology lab at the Research Institute for Gastroenterology and Liver Diseases has immersed me in diverse projects in microbiology, molecular biology, and bioinformatics.
-Currently, my focus is on bioinformatics applications in cancer biology, with experience that includes clinical microbiology research, where I was part of an anaerobic bacterial research group exploring gastrointestinal diseases, microbiome therapies, and drug delivery modeling.
+As a researcher in a microbiology lab at the Research Institute for Gastroenterology and Liver Diseases, I have been immersed in diverse projects in microbiology, molecular biology, and bioinformatics.
+Currently, my focus is on bioinformatics applications in cellular and molecular biology, with experience that includes clinical microbiology research, where I am part of an anaerobic bacterial research group exploring gastrointestinal diseases, microbiome therapies, and drug delivery modeling.

 Through projects like multilocus sequence typing of Clostridioides difficile and studying the protective effects of Lactobacillus crispatus in liver disease models, I’ve developed expertise in microbiome analysis, gene expression profiling, and computational biology techniques.
 Teaching biology alongside my research allows me to inspire students and share my excitement for uncovering the mysteries of life through both laboratory work and data analysis.